cosmos/sdk-tutorials/academy/3-my-own-chain/cosmwasm.md

 -->

 The response returns a `code_id` value (for instance `1391`), which uniquely identifies your newly uploaded binary in the blockchain.
-Record this in order to instantiate a name service with this binary in the next steps.
+Record this to instantiate a name service with this binary in the next steps.

 ## Instantiate your smart contract